29 Apr 2014 to 15 May 2014

 Student participants may be from any age group from WSU or the surrounding community.
 Preference will be given to WSU Students.
 Those participating in the climbing portion should be physically ready for the demands.
 All participants must have a valid passport and must provide proof of that passport to the Study Abroad Office at least 90 days prior to the departure date.

-Please note that all lodging on this program will be in hostels.
+Please note that all lodging on this program will be in hotels.

 The Fine Print